barlog-m/spt-andern/README.md

 `cheeseQuests` disable gear and weapon conditions for same quests.
 For example DMR allowed for any quest required bolt action rifle.

+`vssValOverheatMultiplier` change heat modifier for VSS, VAL and all Caliber9x39 ammo.
+Recommended value is 0.85.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder